 Patch panels will be labeled as shown.
-The label will be a number unique to the rack.
-If it is the top patch panel in the rack it will be labeled 1.
-If it is the next patch panel down from the top it will be labeled 2 and so on.
+The label will contain a number unique to the IDF.
+If it is the top patch panel in the rack it will be labeled "1".
+If is the next patch panel down from the top it will be labeled "2" and so on.
 Each patch panel port will be labeled as shown using the scheme listed above